-Deborah’s Electrophysiology suite includes one of the region’s first Stereotaxis GentleTouch Magnetic System, as well as new enhanced imaging equipment and a specifically-designed mapping system.
+Deborah’s Electrophysiology suite includes one of the region’s first Stereotaxis GentleTouch Magnetic Systems, as well as new enhanced imaging equipment and a specifically-designed mapping system.
 The Stereotaxis GentleTouch Magnetic System allows doctors the ability to view the inside of the heart, both anatomically and electrically.
-This new machine also enables them to perform remote-controlled, image-guided computerized heart procedures, combining robotics, and 3D mapping system to create a map of the heart.
+This new machine also enables them to perform remote-controlled, image-guided computerized heart procedures, combining robotics and a 3D mapping system to create a map of the heart.

 Deborah performs radiofrequency ablation, a procedure used to treat adults and children with complex cardiac arrhythmias.
 Included in these services are atrial and supraventricular tachycardia, Wolff-Parkinson-White Syndrome, atrial fibrillation and flutter.

 But her story wasn’t over.
-Maria and her family found a cure by Demanding Deborah, where renowned cardiologist Dr. Raffaele Corbisiero ablated the problem beat to restored her hearts natural rhythm.
+Maria and her family found a cure by Demanding Deborah, where renowned cardiologist Dr. Raffaele Corbisiero ablated the problem beat to restore her heart’s natural rhythm.
 This video tells her true story.

 Heart Failure Evaluation and Management

-Deborah’s electrophysiology services are devoted to the evaluation, consultation and treatment of complex cardiac arrhythmias including atrial fibrillation and flutter, supraventricular tachycardia including Wolff-Parkinson-White-Syndrome and ventricular tachycardia.
+Deborah’s electrophysiology services are devoted to the evaluation, consultation, and treatment of complex cardiac arrhythmias, including:

 Electrophysiology studies assist Deborah’s doctors in determining where rhythm disturbances originate and to identify the specific type of arrhythmias involved.